 Enhanced Cycling workouts.
 There’s never been a better time to pedal with Apple Watch.
 Automatically connect to Bluetooth-enabled accessories to add cadence and power metrics to your workout view.
 View estimates of your functional threshold power—the highest level of intensity you can maintain for an hour.
 Start a cycling workout from your watch and it automatically shows up as a Live Activity on your iPhone.
 Tap it, and it will take over the entire display, making it easier to see your metrics while on a ride.
 See Go cycling with Apple Watch.

 Fitness+ improvements.
 Apple Fitness+ subscribers can work out more consistently with the help of Custom Plans.
 Select your personal workout preferences, including the days, workout durations and types, trainers, and music, and Fitness+ will create a Custom Plan to keep you on track.
 Also, you can now stack multiple workouts and meditations to quickly and seamlessly move to your next activity.
-Build your Custom Plan and Stack your workouts and meditations.
+Build your Custom Plan and Use Stacks to combine activities.

 Find friends with live location.
 Is a friend running late for your lunch date?
 Check in and see where they are and when they might arrive.
 When you share your location in a Messages conversation, it can update in real time, right in the conversation.
 See Share your location in Messages on Apple Watch.